 So if I said Furness was trying to evolve a modern American style of architecture, why am I focused on his European influences?
 Because as I stated in the last section, his search for an American style did not, could not preclude the use of European styles, for what else was known to him?
-While Furness had neither any personal experience via travel in Europe, nor any formal academic training at the college level, he did have broad exposure to the leading contemporary European ideas on architectural design:
+While Furness had neither any personal experience via travel in Europe, nor any formal academic training at the collegiate level, he did have broad exposure to the leading contemporary European ideas on architectural design:

 Influence #3.
 I have already mentioned the influence of Ruskin that had come from Furness’ father (he had a copy of The Seven Lamps of Architecture by 1849, the year of its publication).
 Historian James O’Gorman may have best summarized the influence of Ruskin on nineteenth-century design, and as such, I would like to quote his observations: